TovarasulTony/weather-service-backend-master/README.md

 * [x] No sensitive data (such as your API key) should included in your code, your service should read sensitive information from the environment at run time (please include this information in your set up documentation).
+  > For this you can edit config.json file.
 * [x] We work with [git](https://git-scm.com/) for version control, please include your `.git` folder when you compress this folder and send it back to us.
 You should feel free to commit at any point in the process.